 I had depleted my cortisol levels over and over and over again.
-I was that mom who could work 60 hours a week at her job, make lunches for everyone, ran kids to soccer practice, martial arts, dance, did my own intense work outs, and completed the latest pinterest project.
-I averaged four hours of sleep at night, and I bragged about how little sleep I needed to anyone who listened. #momgoals here – well until that day that I almost ran into the mack truck after I blacked out on the freeway.
+I was that mom who could work 60 hours a week at her job, make lunches for everyone, ran kids to soccer practice, martial arts, dance, did my own intense work outs, and complete the latest Pinterest project.
+I averaged four hours of sleep at night, and I bragged about how little sleep I needed to anyone who listened. #momgoals here.
+Well, until that day that I almost ran into the mack truck after I blacked out on the freeway.

-Listen up moms!!
-I am here to tell you that your life does not need to be a pinterest board – it is okay to let the dishes sit in the sink.
-It is okay to not always have perfect hair or perfectly white teeth – in fact, if your kids clothes do not match then so be it.
+Listen up moms!
+I am here to tell you that your life does not need to be a Pinterest board.
+It is okay to let the dishes sit in the sink.
+It is okay to not always have perfect hair or perfectly white teeth.
+In fact, if your kids clothes do not match, then so be it.
 It is time to take care of YOU!
-Fact is: if you do not take care of you, then you will struggle to take care of those little people that need you.
+The fact is: if you do not take care of you, then you will struggle to take care of those little people that need you.

 Splurge on you.

 Your children’s summer camp, or extra clothing can get put on the back burner, and you can apply that money towards something that relaxes you on a regular basis – a weekly yoga class on the beach (if you are near Folly Beach then definitely check out Serenity Tree Yoga) or take a long walk, or take a hour in the sun to read a book.
 Just take time for you.
 This is not selfish, ladies, this is survival!